swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

   [swiftlang/swift-testing#824](https://github.com/swiftlang/swift-testing/pull/824)
   includes an experimental implementation of this feature.

+- Attaching attachments to issues or to activities: XCTest supports attachments on `XCTIssue`; Swift Testing does not currently allow developers to create an issue without immediately recording it, so there is no opportunity to attach anything to one.
+XCTest also supports the concept of activities as subsections of tests; they remain a future direction for Swift Testing.

 ## Alternatives considered

 - Doing nothing: there's sufficient demand for this feature that we know we want